 In addition to suing the assailant, a victim may also choose to name a third party who may also be responsible.
 One strategic reason to do this is to ensure some monetary compensation from a person who has little to no assets.
 For example, a victim can be successful in a civil lawsuit against a person who raped them; but if the rapist doesn’t have any money, the victim will likely not get any monetary damages.
 Some examples of third party liability in a sexual assault case can include suing an employer who failed to properly screen or monitor an employee who sexually assaulted a person, a landlord or innkeeper, businesses, government entities, schools, and hospitals, to name a few.

 Civil Sexual Assault Lawsuits: Related Resources

-Free Civil Sexual Assault Case Review
+Discuss Your Civil Sexual Assault Case with an Attorney

 The emotional and physical trauma of being sexually assaulted can never be quantified.
 No amount of money in the world can truly heal your wounds.
 But if you have been the victim of sexual assault and wish to seek compensation for your injuries, you do have that option.
 Explore more with an experienced attorney who specializes in sexual assault lawsuits.
-Find out more today with a free case review.